darkhat123/Soc-playbooks/Execution/Suspicious_powershell_Encoded_Command.md

 In a realistic soc environment we want to monitor all known user-writable directories for any executable files being dropped to detect any possible scripts an attacker could be adding to a computer.

 This looks for any PE files, powershell scripts, Windows Shortcuts and VBscript files.
 This can detect both executables to be used in the execution phase of the attack chain and also detects persistence techniques.

-3. Investigation
+1. Investigation

-Steps for an analyst to confirm malicious activity:
+- Steps for an analyst to confirm malicious activity:

-Review parent process (e.g., was it spawned from cmd.exe, wscript.exe, or winword.exe?).
+    - Review parent process (e.g., was it spawned from cmd.exe, wscript.exe, or winword.exe?).

-Check user context — was it an admin or a normal user?
+    - Check user context — was it an admin or a normal user?

-Review the full command line (especially if -EncodedCommand or suspicious IEX/Invoke expressions were used).
+    - Review the full command line (especially if -EncodedCommand or suspicious IEX/Invoke expressions were used).

-Search for downloaded payloads or connections to external IPs.
+    - Search for downloaded payloads or connections to external IPs.

-Correlate with other logs (failed logins, scheduled tasks, lateral movement).
+- Correlate with other logs (failed logins, scheduled tasks, lateral movement).

-4. Containment
+2. Containment

-Actions to stop the attack quickly:
+- Actions to stop the attack quickly:

-Kill the PowerShell process.
+    - Kill the PowerShell process.

-Isolate the host from the network.
+    - Isolate the host from the network.

-Disable the compromised account if applicable.
+    - Disable the compromised account if applicable.

-Block malicious IP/domain if identified.
+    -Block malicious IP/domain if identified.

-5. Eradication
+3. Eradication

-Ensure persistence and payloads are removed:
+- Ensure persistence and payloads are removed:

-Delete malicious scripts or scheduled tasks.
+    - Delete malicious scripts or scheduled tasks.

-Remove unauthorized registry modifications.
+    - Remove unauthorized registry modifications.

-Scan for malware with EDR/AV.
+    -Scan for malware with EDR/AV.

-Verify no new local admin users were created.
+    -Verify no new local admin users were created.

-6. Recovery
+4. Recovery

-Return system to a safe state:
+- Return system to a safe state:

-Reset passwords of affected accounts.
+    - Reset passwords of affected accounts.

-Restore from backups if integrity is questionable.
+    - Restore from backups if integrity is questionable.

-Re-enable logging and monitoring if tampered with.
+    - Re-enable logging and monitoring if tampered with.

-Reconnect host to the network after validation.
+    - Reconnect host to the network after validation.

-7. Lessons Learned
+5. Lessons Learned

-To prevent recurrence:
+- To prevent recurrence:

-Enable and forward PowerShell ScriptBlock Logging.
+    - Enable and forward PowerShell ScriptBlock Logging.

-Use Constrained Language Mode or WDAC/AppLocker.
+    - Use Constrained Language Mode or WDAC/AppLocker.

-Require code signing for scripts in production.
+    - Require code signing for scripts in production.

-Train SOC analysts to look for suspicious command-line usage.
+    - Train SOC analysts to look for suspicious command-line usage.